 For my six year old laptop, switching from 1080p60 to 1080p30 reduces the CPU usage by 2-4x, and removes all CPU overloads that used to make my browser and video playback freeze!
 This means longer battery life, and a much happier video watching experience!

 (Furthermore, most older graphics cards only support hardware acceleration of 1080p30 or lower, which means that using this script may allow your graphics card to perform the video decoding for great battery savings!)

 Install the Tampermonkey (https://tampermonkey.net) extension for your specific browser, and then install this script into Tampermonkey.

-This script has been tested and confirmed working in Tampermonkey for Safari 9/10/11+ for Mac and Google Chrome for Mac.
+This script has been tested and confirmed working in Safari 9 for Mac and Google Chrome for Mac.
 But it should work in all browsers and OS's that support the Tampermonkey extension - on Windows, Mac and Linux!

-(This script does NOT work via Chrome's or any similar browser's own basic built-in script support!)
+(This script does NOT work via Chrome's own basic built-in script support!)

 We DO NOT affect embedded YouTube videos, because embedded players only check for high-FPS support, so blocking those queries would mean completely losing all HD resolutions for embedded videos!

 I suggest clicking the "Watch on YouTube" button to play embedded high-FPS videos directly on YouTube in 30FPS instead!